simo1209/2024-reusable-software/Susi/Susi.md

-Account
+## Records

+Person
+- firstName
+- middleName
-- name
+- lastName
 - egn
 - birthdate
-- contact data
-- addresses

-Student
+Student : Person
 - faculty number
+- yearEnrolled
 - major
-  - faculty
-- yearEnrolled

-Teachers
-- department
+Teacher : Person
-- createCourse
+- academicTitle

+Semester
--
+- courses

 Course
 - year
 - name
-- teachers
 - students
 - credits
 - required
-- semester
 - exams
     - grades
       - student
       - grade

+## TODO

+Use:
+1. Presentation Layer - console app
+2. Service Layer - logic for inquiries and other features
+3. Data Layer - store data and do "SQL" operations

+For data layer:
+- Each data transfer object will only have it's own members (no references, 0 coupling).
+- Data Access Objects will handle joins(examples: courses by student, courses by semester etc), filters - standin for a database

+For buisness layer:
+- ????

+For presentation layer:
+- Get data from console, send it to service layer